SydGab97/Tomato-Temperature-Measurement-Project/README.md

 # Tomato-Temperature-Measurement-Project
- Measuring the temperaure of tomatoes in different climates
+ Measuring the temperaure of tomatoes in different degrees